FrancKenya/Hospital_web_Clone1/README.md

 Hospital Management System
 Medical Booking System

 Licensing
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open source and welcomes contributions from the community!
+Whether you're fixing a bug, improving documentation, or adding a new feature, your efforts are appreciated.

 Screenshot
 ![alt text](<../Hospital_web_Clone1/docs/assets/images/filtering.jpg>)